pygpc-polynomial-chaos/pygpc/doc/_build/html/_sources/auto_features/plot_julia_model.rst.txt

             return y

-To enable libraries via an existing environment folder as described above use 'Main.eval('import Pkg')' and 'Main.eval('Pkg.activate(" folder name of environment ")')' before including the .jl file.
+To enable libraries via an existing environment folder as described above use :code:`Main.eval('import Pkg')` and :code:`Main.eval('Pkg.activate(" folder name of environment ")')` before including the .jl file.
 If the environment folder is not in the same place as the .jl file the complete path is needed for this call as well.

 Performance Tip
 ^^^^^^^^^^^^^^^
-You can easily vectorize basic Julia operations like (+, -, etc.) by appending a dot before them: .+, .-, etc as shown in the function above.
-This can even be extended to entire functions by appending the dot after it:
+You can easily vectorize basic Julia operations like (+, -, etc.) by appending a dot before them: :code:`.+`, :code:`.-`, etc. as shown in the function above.
+This can even be extended to entire functions by appending the dot after it: :code:`y = function_name(args).`.
-*y = function_name(args).* .
 With that the function should be able to process arrays for the input parameters passed in the dictionary *p*.
 And if that is the case you can set the algorithm option:

 ..
 GENERATED FROM PYTHON SOURCE LINES 164-171